chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2023-05-26 Added extruder support for Double Folded Ascender
 - 2023 06-23 Added integrated Klicky probe cowls
 - 2023 06-23 Added KlickyNG probe cowls

+## Release v7:

+- New aesthetic for the toolhead

+- Hotend moved back by 2mm to be closer to the stock toolhead position

+- All new fan ducts.
+Size increase by 60% and tuned with CFD to improve part cooling

+- Bambu Labs X1 hotend support

+- Phaetus Taichi hotend support

+- LED mounts separated from cowl to reduce number of cowls required and improve ease of installation and removal of the LEDs

+- 3010 hotend fan placed inside of the cowl

+- 3010 hotend fan position raise to better target cooling and improve support for volcano height hotends such as the Rapido HF and the Dragon + volcano heat block (without extender).
+This replaces the support for those hotends from the Rapid Burner

+- Right hand cable channel reduced in width to allow support for the Bambu Labs X1 hotend.
+This means that bundles of wire, e.g. LED wires, should be routed through the left hand channel

+- Improved Bowden mount that uses ECAS 4mm PTFE retainer and improved strain relief

+- Removed the 4010 retainer lug on the cowl and lengthened to retaining guides to hold those fans in place

+- Removed unnecessary self tapping screw holes from the cowls

+- Updated the KlickyNG cowl orientation

+- Modified the ZeroClick cowl to have an integrated mount and include replacement shorter Z rail stops

+- Added fan air redirection fins to all cowls to help with hotend cooling

+- Added E3D V6 hotend support

+- Added Orbiter v1.5 2.85mm filament support for E3D V6 hotend

+- Added shortened rail stops for ZeroClick cowl

+## v7 Changelog:

+- 2023-07-08 v7 released